github/training-kit/paths/git-trouble/fc-commitsucks.md

 main-content: |
   As you begin creating commits to identify the changes you are making to the files you might 'accidentally' create a commit message that is borderline atrocious; something like 'Fixed the thing'.
 Although you are definitely aware of the **thing** you just **fixed**, other collaborators including future you, might not know what it is you fixed and more importantly, **why** you needed to fix it.
 Thankfully, Git is well aware of our tendency to craft terrible commit messages and has a handful of commands that save even the vaguest commit message.

-  Keep in mind, all exercises expect you to have run the script to create files using the scripts found on the [Scenarios](/on-demand/git-trouble) page.
+  Keep in mind, all exercises expect you to have run the script to create files using the scripts found on the [Set Up Your Environment](/on-demand/git-trouble/01) page.
 pushed: |
   Before we being fixing a terrible commit message that you have pushed to the remote, the risks should be identified.
 Fixing a commit message that you have pushed is going to require the use of the `--force` modifier which can cause some **serious** problems for other collaborators on your project.
 If knowing that fixing your commit message could cause problems doesn't trouble you, lets get started.